 The School Psychology program is a full-time, nationally approved, 78 semester hour M.Ed./Ed.S. program.
 Students complete the program in three years.
-Selected applicants will be invited to meet with faculty once their files are complete and received by the Department of Education and Allied Studies.
+Selected applicants will be invited to meet with faculty once their files are complete and received by the Department of Education and School Psychology.

 Applications are reviewed by program faculty three times per year.
-In order to be considered for admission, all application materials must be submitted to the office of graduate studies by February 1 (summer and fall semesters), July 1 (last deadline for limited slots in fall semester), or October 15 (spring semester).
+In order to be considered for admission, all application materials must be submitted to the office of graduate studies by February 1 (summer and fall semesters), July 1 (last deadline for limited slots in fall semester (if available)), or October 15 (spring semester).
 A limited number of candidates can be accepted.

 Successful completion of a written comprehensive examination is a requirement for the Master of Education degree.
 This exam consists of a general section and a program section.